Showing 193-288 of 695 items found in Events

-A farm breakfast showcasing Stephenson County agriculture producers with a menu of orange juice, coffee cake, scrambled eggs, whole hog sausage, beef bacon, cheese, milk, coffee and ice cream.
+A farm breakfast showcasing Stephenson County agriculture producers with a menu of scrambled eggs, whole hog sausage, beef bacon, cheese, coffee cake, three flavors of ice cream, milk, orange juice and coffee.
 Additional activities include entertainment, a petting zoo, craft show, games and more as we salute and share the story of Stephenson County agriculture.
-Adults: $4; Children 5 and under: Free
+Adults: $5; Children 5 and Under: Free

 Silver Creek and Stephenson Railroad and Silvercreek Museum Labor Day Celebration

-All aboard the antique steam train as a 36 ton 1912 Heisler steam locomotive pulls three cabooses, and two passenger flatcars for a four mile ride through farmlands and across a bridge 30 feet above Yellow Creek.
+All aboard the antique steam train as a 36 ton 1912 Heisler steam locomotive pulls three cabooses and two passenger flatcars for a four mile ride through farmlands and across a bridge 30 feet above Yellow Creek.
 Purchase your ticket at the Silver Creek Depot, a turn-of-the-century replica filled with railroad artifacts.
 Browse for novelties in the Freight House and visit the Silvercreek Museum which offers 25 rooms of early Americana, a display of antique machinery, Henney Motor Company vehicles which were manufactured in Freeport, and the operating Cooper-Corliss engine, a giant 130 ton steam engine.
 The Silvercreek Museum will be serving sandwiches and deserts.
-Train: Adults: $7; Children under 12: $3; Cab Rides: $15; Museum: Adults: $3; Children under 12: Free.
+Train: Adults: $7; Children under 12: $3; Cab Rides available inquire at the Depot Freight House.
+Museum: Adults: $4; Children under 12: Free.

-Fever River Railroad Fall Open House
+Fever River Railroad/Stephenson Society of Model Trainmen Open House

-For model railroad aficionados-and everyone else who ever enjoyed model trains-this is something to see.
-The Fever River Railroad is a 103 by 24 foot HO scale model of a hypothetical railroad.
+For model railroad aficionados and everyone else who ever enjoyed model trains, this is something to see.
+The Fever River Railroad is a 103 by 24 foot scale model of a hypothetical railroad.
 The railroad intersects with models of "real" railroads, each of which can be operated independently.
 Up to 20 trains can be operating at one time.
 Industries along the railroad right-of-way duplicate either actual facilities or are typically correct of the industries that would be found in the Upper Midwest.
 The scenery represents the geographical area as well.
 A collection of railroad memorabilia and pictures are on display.

 Stephenson County Fair

-Art in the Park
+Art in the Park - Freeport

-Join the Freeport Park District and the Freeport Art Museum as they welcome back the 7th annual, award winning, Art in the Park.
-Come out to Krape Park and enjoy the sights and sounds at this free community event.
-Cruise the walks and view the fine art on display by local and regional artists.
-Purchase a wonderful new piece of artwork to take home with you.
+Join the Freeport Park District and the Freeport Art Museum as they welcome back the 9th annual, award winning Art in the Park.
+Come to Krape Park and enjoy the sights and sounds at this free community event.
+Stroll the walks and view the fine art on display by local and regional artists.
+Purchase a wonderful new piece of artwork to take home with you!
 Listen as local performing artists take the stage throughout the day.
-Partake in creative hands-on activities with the kids.
-Don't miss out on this thrilling event.
-For information on presenting as a artist, please call the Freeport Park District.
-Artist applications will be accepted until June 28th.
-Visit facebook.com/artintheparkfreeport for more information.
-Food will be available.
-10 am - 5 pm.
+Partake in creative hands-on activities with the kids, and celebrate with some great food.
+Co-sponsored by the Freeport Art Museum and the Freeport Park District.10 am to 5 pm.